New Year R September 2023

 Q: How do I tell the teacher who will be collecting my child from school?

-A: Email the school office with who it will be collecting each day it is someone different.
-If it is going to be an ongoing pick up then please inform the office with this information.
+A: Email the school office with who will be collecting that day if it is someone different to who you have said on the registration forms.

 Q: What happens at lunchtimes?

 A: All Reception children are entitled to a free school lunch.
-When your child enters the classroom each morning they have a choice of options for lunch – a meat or vegetarian meal.
+When your child enters the classroom each morning they have a choice of options for lunch – meat, vegetarian or a jacket potato/picnic option.
 They will pick what they want each day, with Mrs Browne to start with, then independently once secure in their routine.
-If your child has an allergy, the office must be informed when filling out the paperwork so either a menu can be designed or you provide a lunchbox.
+If your child has an allergy, the office must be informed when filling out the paperwork so either a menu can be designed or you provide a lunch box.
+More information can be found at the Education Catering website where you can also register your child for a medical special diet menu.

 Q: Do I need to provide a snack?

-A: No, daily snack is provided - a piece of fruit and milk (milk is provided until your child’s 5th birthday, unless payment is continued).
+A: That is up to you as long as it is a healthy snack such as fruit.
+We offer a piece of fruit and milk daily (milk is provided until your child’s 5th birthday, unless payment is continued).

 Q: What if my child still has ‘accidents’?